-We’re Adam, Lora, and Matimu Willard and we’re missionaries to Madagascar, the fourth-largest island in the world, located just off the southeast coast of Africa.
+We’re Adam, Lora, Matimu, and David Willard and we’re missionaries to Madagascar, the fourth-largest island in the world, located just off the southeast coast of Africa.
 As missionaries, we’re part of YWAM (Youth With A Mission) Madagascar, partnering with AIM (Africa Inland Mission) in Madagascar to lead a TIMO (Training in Ministry Outreach) team to the Antakarana people in isolated northwestern Madagascar.
 Our primary home/sending church in the US is Sanctuary Church, located in Tulsa, OK.

 As leaders of the joint YWAM Madagascar and AIM TIMO team, we’re living in a rural village on the remote previously-unreached island of Nosy Mitsio, learning the dialect and culture of the Antakarana people there, engaging in sustainable small-scale community development, and starting an indigenous church-planting movement among them.
 This work is the continuation of a vision that God gave Adam over a decade ago to serve God on the island of Madagascar.

 We strongly believe in the incarnational reality of Jesus, our God who became a man like us in order to bring new life to the world.
 We strive to model ourselves after him, “becoming all things to all people so that by all means we might save some.”
 (1 Cor.
 9:22) To us that means speaking the local language (Malagasy) and dialect (Antakarana) and partnering in works with the local Malagasy people that are formed in such a way as to be both recognizable and deeply challenging to the culture they live within.
 We work together to spread the Kingdom of God in Madagascar and bring the abundant life of Jesus to those who’ve never known it or even heard of it.